StudioSixPlusOne/rack-modules/README.md

    - Iverson
      - When used with dual controllers, same as above.
      - Additional sliders are assigned to the Alt probability controls.
+ - The facory presents for Launchpad Mk3
+     - Grid Only
+ - The factory presents for the Launchpad Mk2
+     - Iverson Jr - kindly provided by TroubledMind
+        - Grid
+        - Top left, page buttons
+        - Right, track active buttons
+ - The factory presets for the Akai apc key 25
+     - Iverson Jr - kindly provided by hexdump
+        - 5 rows of matrix buttons are mapped to the first 5 rows in iverson
+        - The 5 buttons on the right to the matrix are mapped to the first 5 active buttons
+        - The four arrow buttons below the matrix are mapped to the four page buttons
+        - volume is mapped to length
+        - pan to reset
+        - the first five rotary controllers are mapped to the main probability of the first 5 rows